herewardieh/tinyTS-package-bundler/README.md

 Tiny tool kit to build your typescript project, powered by [tsup](https://github.com/egoist/tsup).

-## Advantage of tiny-ts-package-bundler?
+### Advantage of tiny-ts-package-bundler?

-its support for generating js in commonjs and es module, global declaration files, and a package.json file that contains most of the information for repositories.
+it allows generating JavaScript files in ES Module (ESM) and CommonJS (CJS) formats, global declaration files, and a package.json file that contains most of the information for repositories.

-## Installation
+### Installation

 ```sh
 npm i tiny-ts-package-bundler --save